hopeVaughn/JS_algo_ds/easy/interview_questions/recursion/README.md

 This is essentially what the isSameTree function does.
 It starts with the root of the binary trees p and q.
 If both are null, it returns true (both trees are identical).
 If only one of them is null, it returns false (the trees are different).
 If both are not null, it checks whether the value of p and q are the same.
 If they are, it recursively does the same for the left and right child of both p and q.

 This way, it compares every corresponding node in the binary trees until it finds a difference or verifies that they are identical.
 The time complexity is O(n), where n is the total number of nodes in the tree, because in the worst case scenario, we have to visit every node in both trees once.
 The space complexity is also O(n) in the worst case because the maximum amount of space is taken up by the recursive stack in the case of a skewed tree.

+### Maximum Depth of Binary Tree (Recursion)

+Let's picture this as if you are a hiker in a forest full of trees, where each tree is actually a binary tree.
+Your challenge is to find out the maximum depth of the tree (or in other words, how far you can hike up the tree from the root to the farthest leaf).

+Here's how you'd use the `maxDepthRecursive` function to solve this:

+1. **Start at the root:** You start your journey at the bottom of the tree (at the root node).

+2. **Check if there's a tree:** Before you start climbing, you check if there's a tree to climb at all!
+If there's no tree (`root === null`), you are already at the maximum depth, which is `0`.

+3. **Choose your path:** You have two paths to choose from - you can either climb up the left branch of the tree or up the right branch.
+But since you're looking for the maximum depth, you want to choose the path that lets you climb the highest.

+4. **Climb up the tree:** You begin your climb!
+With each step, you repeat this process, constantly deciding whether to go left or right by asking yourself, "which path lets me climb higher?" (`Math.max(maxDepthRecursive(root.left), maxDepthRecursive(root.right))`).
+Each time you make a step, you count it (`1 + ...`).

+5. **Reach the farthest leaf:** Eventually, you'll reach the top of the tree, where there's no more tree to climb.
+At this point, your recursion ends, and you can look back and see how high you've climbed - this is your maximum depth!

+This algorithm uses a depth-first search strategy to traverse the tree and uses recursion to compare the heights of the left and right subtrees of each node.
+It's a very efficient way to solve this problem, with a time complexity proportional to the number of nodes in the tree (O(n)), since it visits each node exactly once.

+### Maximum Depth of Binary Tree (Breath-First Search)

+Imagine you're in charge of an orchard full of various trees, where each tree is actually a binary tree.
+Your task is to find the maximum depth of each tree (i.e., how far the furthest apple is from the trunk).

+Here's how you'd use the `maxDepthBFS` algorithm to solve this:

+1. **Prepare for the harvest:** You prepare your basket (an empty `queue`) and stand at the trunk of the tree (the `root`).

+2. **Check if there's a tree:** You check if there's a tree to harvest at all!
+If there's no tree (`!root`), you already know the maximum depth, which is `0`.

+3. **Start the harvest:** You place the entire first level of the tree (just the `root`) into your basket (`queue`).

+4. **Harvest level by level:** Now, you start the harvest.
+Instead of climbing up the tree (like in the depth-first search), you decide to harvest each level of the tree at a time (breadth-first search).
+For each level (`while (queue.length)`), you take all the apples at that level (`let curr = queue.shift()`) and put any apples from the next level (`if (curr.left) queue.push(curr.left); if (curr.right) queue.push(curr.right);`) into your basket for the next round.

+5. **Keep track of the depth:** Each time you finish harvesting a level, you note down the depth of that level (`depth++`).

+6. **Finish the harvest:** Once you've harvested all the levels of the tree (there's nothing left in your basket), you'll have the maximum depth of the tree.
+This is your `depth`.

+This algorithm uses a breadth-first search strategy to traverse the tree level by level and uses a queue to keep track of the nodes to be processed at each level.
+It's a highly efficient way to solve this problem, with a time complexity proportional to the number of nodes in the tree (O(n)), since it visits each node exactly once.